-X M3U Converter is a free Windows utility that rewrites playlists between M3U, M3U8, PLS, XSPF, WPL, ASX and plain text, and repairs broken track paths after files or drives are moved.
+X M3U Converter is a free Windows utility that rewrites playlists between M3U, M3U8, PLS, XSPF, WPL, ASX and plain text, repairs broken track paths after files or drives move, and keeps IPTV channel tags intact.

-Both problems are common and both are trivial to fix once you stop trying to hand-edit the file.
+Both are trivial to fix once you stop trying to hand-edit the file.

-The format problem: when a player won't open your playlist
+When a player will not open your playlist

 Every media player has its own preferred playlist format, and they do not all read each other's.
 Winamp and most internet radio directories produce PLS files.